 Bring out the cheese board

 Putting sweet and salty together is a classic combination and always tempting!
 Why not try some more audacious pairings?
-Blue cheese or nutty goats’ cheese with a vendanges tardives wine is really good!
+Blue cheese or nutty goats’ cheese with a Vendanges Tardives (late harvest) wine is really good!
 Our favourite?
-A regional alliance of course: a gewurztraminer vendanges tardives paired with cumin-seasoned munster.
+A regional alliance of course: a Gewurztraminer Vendanges Tardives paired with cumin-seasoned Munster.

 Something sweet to round it all off

 Since a dessert will often have the corpulence and sweetness of a wine, you should indeed pair it with a sweet cuvée that complements it.
-With a sélection de grains nobles wine, consider a dessert with yellow, candied or exotic fruits that will respond well to what’s in your glass.
+With a Sélection de Grains Nobles wine (made from grapes affected by noble rot), consider a dessert with yellow, candied or exotic fruits that will respond well to what’s in your glass.

 As you can see, the richness of Alsace’s varietals and the complexity of its terroirs produce white wines that make for wonderful, gastronomic pairings.
 A final tip?
 Push things a little further with the works of wine makers like Jean-Michel Deiss who practice complantation for quite striking results!